 Esophageal manometry (muh-NOM-uh-tree) is a test that shows whether your esophagus is working properly.
 The esophagus is a long, muscular tube that connects your throat to your stomach.

 Esophageal manometry measures the rhythmic muscle contractions that occur in your esophagus when you swallow.
-Esophageal manometry also measures the coordination and force exerted by the muscles of your esophagus.
+The test also measures the force and coordination of esophageal muscles as they move food to your stomach.

 Why it's done